-$lap{1}{1}$ : It is possible to make a bipolar Mod source become unipolar.
-To learn how to do this for a specific source, search for its name in the Modulation Sources chapter [p.158].
+If it is possible to make a bipolar Mod source become unipolar.
+To learn how to do this for a specific source, search for its name in the Modulation Sources chapter [p.199].

-You can keep adding mod routes using this method until the desired result as been achieved.
+You can keep adding mod routes using this method until the desired result has been achieved.
 There's no limit on the number of mod routes you can add.

-However, when the number of mod routes becomes too long to view them all at one time, you can use the grey scroll bar at the bottom of the Mod target view to access the other mod routes.
+However, when the number of mod routes becomes too long to view them all at one time, you can use the grey scroll bar at the bottom of the Mod target view to access the other mod routes, like so:

 11.2.2.3.
-Understanding modulation ranges
+Understanding Modulation Ranges